-• Services should be flexible in their approach to providing follow-up based on families' preferences, clinical needs and other relevant factors.
+Services should be flexible in their approach to providing follow-up based on families' preferences, clinical needs, early assessment findings and other relevant factors.
 Modality options may include face to face, telehealth, or a hybrid (e.g., telehealth contacts facilitated with a local healthcare professional) based on families' preferences, clinical needs, and other relevant factors.